Now can we fix California's school facilities?

 Who makes money from school facility bonds?

 A school facility bond is a contract between the school district and its underwriters — the businesses, banks or investors that commit ahead of time to buy the bonds.
-A fairly small number of financial firms specialize in the business of underwriting bonds for school districts in California.
+A few dozen financial firms specialize in the business of underwriting bonds for school districts in California.
+In 2024 the biggest included Raymond James and Stifel.

 Making school facilities more equitable